mlanza/ai-literacy/201/12-exposing-waypoints.md

 You’re not outsourcing the work.
 You’re sharing it—and gaining visibility in return.

+### **Surfacing the Facts**

+Not all artifacts emerge naturally.
+Some have to be *surfaced*.

+Think about filling out a form.
+The form doesn’t just gather info — it *makes* you articulate it.
+You can’t get the license until you write your name.
+You can’t get a quote until you specify what you’re buying.
+The form isn’t decoration.
+It’s a forcing function.

+Same goes here.

+Each time the model asks you a structured question — or you give it one to ask *you* — it’s a way of pulling unstated context into the open.
+You’re no longer just chatting.
+You’re loading memory, deliberately.
+And that matters, because until an idea is in the thread, the model can’t reason with it.

+The only usable facts are the ones you’ve said out loud.
+Everything else is invisible ink.

+So when you ask the model to prompt you through a stakeholder brief, or to generate a checklist of required constraints, or to gather goals before starting a draft — you’re shaping the future, not just tidying the present.
+You’re *materializing* your thinking in a format the AI can work with.

+You’re building clarity on purpose.
+One prompt at a time.

+### **Saving the Machine State**

+Now zoom out.

+What if you didn’t have to do that setup every time?

+That’s what a **custom GPT** is — not a smarter model, just a **preloaded workspace**.
+A frozen configuration with instructions, tone, context, and reference material already in place.
+It’s not thinking differently.
+It’s just starting from a different place.

+Think of it like a virtual machine.

+You boot up a fresh instance, install some docs, tweak the environment, give it a name — then hit save.
+What you’ve captured is a **moment in time**: a known context, a fixed bias, a ready-to-work assistant.

+Every time you launch it, you’re not starting from scratch.
+You’re resuming from that snapshot — like a VM waking up exactly where it left off.

+System prompts are the same idea.
+They're prompts you provide in your ChatGPT settings that become part of every conversation.
+They live beneath the surface, shaping how the model responds before you say a word.
+They don’t hold memory, but they hold **influence**.
+A tone.
+A mindset.
+A subtle pressure on every future turn.

+You can’t see them in the thread, but they’re always there — the quiet cousin of your visible waypoints.

+So whether you’re structuring a one-off session or configuring a reusable GPT, the same principle applies: frontloaded thinking isn’t wasted.
+It’s scaffolding.
+And it stays with you.

+You’re not just prompting.
+You’re staging an environment.

 ### Optimize for Reuse

 The trick is to treat those moments—where you intervene, steer, or clarify—as more than one-off events.
 They’re often signals worth preserving.